 That service is expected from the onset of a victim’s needs and usually begins with a 911 call.
-While the use of this three-digit number is not new and is well known to most, the technology behind the scenes has vastly improved since the 911 system came into widespread use in the 1970s.
+While the use of this three-digit number is not new and is well known to most, law enforcement software technology behind the scenes has vastly improved since the 911 system came into widespread use in the 1970s.
 Modern dispatching software can help pinpoint a caller’s location, even if they are unable to communicate.
 Simply calling 911 will let emergency dispatchers know where a caller is and get help on the way.

 Additionally, computer-aided dispatching software can aid 911 call takers in determining any prior responses to a particular location.
 This can include any notations of special hazards or simply provide information that allows first responders to better help someone in need.
 For instance, when the Golden Hour clock is running, being able to get to the patient is paramount.
 Dispatching software can give responding medics valuable information to expedite providing care.
 For example, having the gate code to a subdivision or knowing that a neighbor has a key and can open the patient’s door means more time devoted to patient care.

 Public safety professionals and the communities they serve, continue to benefit from the advances in dispatching software.
 The improvements in the ability of first responders to access vital information, exchange critical data, and maintain records of calls for service is a direct result of mobile technology being integrated with modern dispatching software systems.
 The result is better, faster, and higher quality service.
 In the realm of public safety, that service equates to lives being saved.